2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Initially, when looking to meet other Bitcoin enthusiasts, it is common to start by doing some internet searches.
+Initially, when seeking to meet other Bitcoin enthusiasts, it is common to start by conducting internet searches.
 This quickly leads to discovering and turning to Discord servers or Telegram channels such as those of [Decouvre Bitcoin](https://decouvrebitcoin.fr/), or even discussion forums such as [bitcointalk.org](https://bitcointalk.org).

 After a few months of interaction through screens, there often comes a time when one feels the desire to go further.
 This desire then crystallizes into the need to meet other Bitcoin enthusiasts with whom one feels "close" physically.
-In other words: Bitcoin enthusiasts from one's city, or even one's neighborhood.
+In other words, Bitcoin enthusiasts from one's city, or even one's neighborhood.

-Unfortunately, **it is entirely possible that there is no Bitcoin community near you at that time.
+Unfortunately, **it is entirely possible that there will be no Bitcoin community near you at that time.
 This is certainly your time to take on the role of ambassador for a new community**.

 Before we begin, however, it is essential to anticipate the next step: a possible meet-up.
 A meet-up, in other words!